Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Taking a punt on the lake

 A different perspective of seeing the gardens is by taking a punt on the lake.
 The same operators that started the punt tours in Christchurch have taken the novelty to Melbourne’s Botanical Garden.
 Smartly dressed punters in hat and vest, provide 30 minute guided boat tours in an elegant wooden punt.
+A fun and unique thing to do in Melbourne CBD with kids.

 Families are welcome, kids under 5 years are free and family tickets consisting of 2 adults and 3 kids cost 2 $65.
 Kids under 14 require a life vest.